 - Neuroma: The thickening of the nerves after injuries from the scar tissue is called a neuroma.
 These thickened nerves can become a painful knot causing symptoms in some cases.

 - Neuritis: The inflammation of the nerves due to injuries, infection or autoimmune diseases is called neuritis.
 Pain, numbness, and weakness can be caused by neuritis.
 Pain medications or surgery can be needed to cure that.

 - Neurapraxia: Due to compression or traction, the nerves will be stretched to an extent to cause injury.
 This is called neuropraxia.

 - Erb’s palsy: It is an upper plexus palsy in the C5-6.
 Sometimes it includes C7 too.
-When the brachial plexus nerves are injured during the delivery or have a forceful impact on the shoulder and neck, there will be loss of movement or weakness in the shoulder, arm, and fingers.
+When the brachial plexus nerves are injured during the delivery or have a forceful impact on the shoulder and neck, there will be a loss of movement or weakness in the shoulder, arm, and fingers.

 - Klumpke’s palsy: It is a lower plexus palsy involving C8-T1.
 Sometimes this may include C7 too.
-When the brachial plexus nerves are scarred, stretched, or torn due to an injury that occurred at the time of the childbirth, this paralysis occurs.
+When the brachial plexus nerves are scarred, stretched, or torn due to an injury that occurred at the time of childbirth, this paralysis occurs.

 Complications of Brachial Plexus Injury

 As we’ve seen with the symptoms, the dangers vary depending on which nerve is affected.
 Most of the milder nerve injuries will be healed on their own.
 The majority of people who have been affected can regain 90 to 100 percent of their usual arm functions.
 However, in the case of severe injuries, treatment should be sought as soon as possible.
 Delay in treatment might result in long-term problems, such as loss of sensation or movement in the affected arm.